tahoe-lafs/tahoe-lafs/docs/debian.rst

 Overview
 ========

-One convenient way to install Tahoe-LAFS is with debian packages.
+One convenient way to install Tahoe-LAFS is with Debian packages.
 This document attempts to explain how to complete a desert island build for people in a hurry.
 It also attempts to explain more about our Debian packaging for those willing to read beyond the simple pragmatic packaging exercises.